 A model pathosystem for studying quantitative host-pathogen interactions is the tomato-B. cinerea system, where the pathogen causes crop loss due to both pre- and post-harvest infection (Dean, Van Kan et al. 2012, Hahn 2014, Romanazzi and Droby 2016).
-Resistance to B. cinerea is a quantitative trait in tomato as with most other species, with identified tomato QTLs each explaining up to 15% of phenotypic variation for lesion size on stems (Dıaz, ten Have et al. 2002, Finkers, van Heusden et al. 2007, Ten Have, van Berloo et al. 2007, Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016).
+Resistance to B. cinerea is a quantitative trait in tomato as with most other species, with identified tomato quantitative trait loci (QTLs) each explaining up to 15% of phenotypic variation for lesion size on stems (Dıaz, ten Have et al. 2002, Finkers, van Heusden et al. 2007, Ten Have, van Berloo et al. 2007, Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016).
 Tomato is also a key model system to study how domestication influences plant physiology and resistance, including alterations in the circadian clock (Tanksley 2004, Bai and Lindhout 2007, Panthee and Chen 2010, Bergougnoux 2014, Müller, Wijnen et al. 2016), which can modulate resistance to B. cinerea (Sauerbrunn and Schlaich 2004, Weyman, Pan et al. 2006, Bhardwaj, Meier et al. 2011, Hevia, Canessa et al. 2015).
 This suggests that host plant diversity within tomato can alter traits known from other systems to influence B. cinerea resistance.
 Tomato domestication is typically considered a single event, followed by extensive crop improvement (Lin, Zhu et al. 2014, Blanca, Montero-Pau et al. 2015).
 Thus, we are using the tomato-B. cinerea pathosystem to directly measure the interaction of domesticated crop variation with genetic variation in a generalist pathogen to better understand the evolution of this pathosystem.